Thomasvdw/CICD_tutorial/README.md

 # dotnet
 GET is different location; the sample project now contains "WeatherForecastController" instead of "ValuesController".
 Go to https://localhost:5001/weatherforecast to see the results
 Simplest way forward are some small changes to this controller to make it work with the rest of the tutorial.
-Go ahead and fork my version to keep going.
-See here: https://github.com/Thomasvdw/CICD_tutorial
+Go ahead and fork my repo to keep going.

 # YAML:
 the .yml file coming from Azure has a different syntax, includes testing immediately.
 But if this testing fails it does not stop the build for some reason.